 You can choose any of the above as per your needs and requirements.

-- It increases personal privacy in terms of healthcare information of the patients.
+It increases personal privacy in terms of the healthcare information of the patients.

-- It secures the process of sharing protected health information.
+It secures the process of sharing confidential health information.

-- It requires the covered entities to implement multiple safeguards to protect sensitive personal and health information.
+It requires the covered entities to implement multiple defenses to protect sensitive personal and health information.